On Graduation DayPage address: http://www.mnsu.edu/graduation/prepare/playbyplay.html

 Graduates must bring their cap, gown and tassel (and other regalia) to the ceremony.
 Regalia signifying academic or honorary achievement are the only permissible addition to the cap and gown.
+We ask that students dress appropriately for this important day.
 Valuables should be left with family or friends.

 Arrival and Line-up